Welcome to Buckton Fields

 Q. Apart from housing, are there any other intended uses for the site, e.g. retail/commercial?

-Buckton Fields would be a mixed-use development including provision for jobs for the retail and commercial sector which is vital to creating a fully functioning, vibrant community.
+Buckton Fields will be a mixed-use development including provision for jobs for the retail and commercial sector which is vital to creating a fully functioning, vibrant community.

 Q. Will Smiths Farm Shop be retained within the new development?

-The planning application for the full Buckton Fields site seeks to retain Smiths Farm Shop in its current location.
-Therefore, in the event that outline planning permission is granted, Ensign will work with the owners to identify a solution that can be incorporated in a future detailed planning application for the site.
+The approved planning application for the full Buckton Fields site seeks to retain Smiths Farm Shop in its current location.
+Ensign will work with both the Smiths and the landowner - Northampton County Council - to identify a solution that can be incorporated in a future detailed planning application for the site.

 Q. What other social infrastructure will be built to support the new community?